 Why does my employer deduct professional tax from my salary?

 Employers in the specific states where professional tax is applicable are required to deduct professional tax from the salary paid to their employees.
 This is carried out when the salary exceeds the specified amount.
 The amount deducted is mentioned as a profession tax deduction.

 The amount of professional tax paid is based on the pre-set slabs of salary.
 The current maximum amount that may be deducted as professional tax from the salary of an employee is Rs.
-200 per month or Rs.
+250 per month or Rs.
 2,500 per year.
 This maximum is fixed regardless of the amount being received as salary.
+Most states levy anywhere between Rs 100 Rs 200 on a monthly basis, except for the state of Kerala that charges professional tax on a half-yearly basis.
+This maximum amount is fixed Rs Rs 2500 regardless of the amount being received as salary.

 The reason that the professional tax amount is deducted at the beginning on the salary slip, is that this amount is not liable to Income Tax.
 The deduction is made before calculating the TDS and Income Tax on salary.

 What is the eligibility for professional tax registration?

 In case of salaried individuals, the applicability is based on the employer.
 If the employer is paying salary or wages to an employee that exceeds the specified slab amount, then they have to deduct professional tax and deposit it with the state government.
 Every employer must check:

 - If the professional tax levied is by the state.